New Moms

 5. Latch Issues – The more your baby suckles on your breast, the better the flow is established.
 If your baby has a latch issue and is feeding irregularly or having pumped milk, you might have an

 6. Feeding Irregularity – If you are timing the feed or are not feeding at night time, your milk supply might be low or irregular.
 The baby should lead breastfeeding, and they should be fed on demand.
 But you also need to ensure that if they do not feed for a longer time in the night, you offer them the breast in their sleep to ensure their blood sugar levels do not drop.
-However, before breastfeeding your child, make sure you're wearing your Nursing Pads to avoid leaks.
+However, before breastfeeding your child, make sure you're wearing your Nursing breast Pads to avoid leaks.

 How To Increase Breast Milk Naturally At Home In India